GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 - If you want this feature you will need to change the “Poll state node” providing the actual power consumption of your ventilation unit.
 ### Auto select outdoor temperature sensor:
 - You need to delete or change parts of the flow in section 15.
+### Extract air temperauture sensor:
+- This sensor is accessories.
+If you dont have this sensor installed, then you can delete the flow connected to the node "Avkasttemp. [°C]" in section 2. and the flow connected to the node "Kalk. gjenv.grad (2)" in section 3.
+### Airflow [m³/t]:
+- If you have a different sized ventilation unit than VTR/VSR300, then you need to need to adapt the hardcoded parameter to match your ventilation unit.
+This is done in the node "Calc. m3/t", in section 3.
 ### Flow context:
 -	If not already enabled/added, you will need to enable/add flow context in your Node Red “settings.js” file configuration file as the modbus read/write handling uses flow context.
 This will detect (update Node Red/HA setpoints) if settings/setpoints are changed from the ventilation unit local panel.
 In my case the following are added to my “settings.js” fil:
 ```